Police Officer

 Does the murder of a minority gang member in the projects get as many resources allocated toward solving it as the murder of a white victim in a wealthy part of town?

-Asked by billO almost 12 years ago
+Asked by billO over 12 years ago

 Yes.
 It saddens me to see certain political "leaders" suggest otherwise for their own personal gain.
 It saddens me even more that their are people gullible enough to believe it.